benbren/benbren.github.io/_posts/2019-12-30-gradient-descent.markdown

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-Jekyll requires blog post files to be named according to the following format:

-`YEAR-MONTH-DAY-title.MARKUP`

-Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
-After that, include the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.

 You'll remember in OLS, we had something called the **normal equations** - a nice, succinct, simple formula for calculating out best-fit parameters.
 You'll also remember, then, that we had to invert an n by n matrix, $$X^TX$$ to get these parameters.. which, if n is large, is computationally very expensive.
 Today we'll discuss gradient descent, a less computationally expensive way (for large n) to obtain parameters that minimize our squared error.